chuckhilltoday.com

 And now, just one more thing: If you’re here this morning, and you’ve listened to everything we’ve said toady — from the worship and testimonies to the message, and through it all, you sense God stirring your heart to trust in Him.
 To seek Him.
 To know Him, would you respond by lifting your hand today— to let me know that your want to know Jesus.
 (Saying, “I want to be saved today?”)

 If that’s you, would you be brave enough to slip your hand up and acknowledge that today?
-As you do, a ministry team member is going to bring you a card (so that you have a tangible way to respond), to God’s prompting in your life today.

 Yes, we are so proud of you!
 In light of your desire to surrender your life to Jesus, would you pray with me?
 Maybe you’d say something like this: